Search the catalogue

 To become a member complete an online application or fill in a form when you next visit.
-It is free to join if you are a City of Sydney resident.
+It is free to join if you are a NSW resident.

 As well as its constantly changing collection of books, CDs and DVDs, Newtown Library offers locals: